hanqin/hanqin.github.io/source/_posts/2013-07-28-add-an-android-library-project-in-intellij-or-android-studio.markdown

 date: 2013-07-28 22:44
 comments: true
 categories: [notes, android, android library project, android studio, intellij]
+keywords: android library project, intellij, android studio
+description: How to implement email function in android
 ---

 It can be tricky sometimes when adding an android library project in intellij or android studio.